kevosauce/phys316/readme.md

 % we find that periods = 140, 71, 265, and 81
 ```

+This script takes the given set of starting points, applies the map 5000 times, finds the points in the map that returned close to thier starting points, and outputs the periods:

-This script produces the periods as output: `[140, 71, 265, 81]` and images like the following:
+`[140, 71, 265, 81]`

+It also produces images like the following, where you can clearly see the resonant islands:

 ![5000 iters eps 0 005](https://cloud.githubusercontent.com/assets/214996/20768506/ecbfbe6a-b703-11e6-9054-a1f336e5d2da.png)